 STEP 4 – SEND THE LISTS TO YOUR PHOTOGRAPHER

-STEP 5 – PICK A TIMING STRATEGY
+STEP 5 – CHOOSE A TIMING STRATEGY

-STRATEGY A
+OPTION A

-STRATEGY B
+OPTION B